victimsnino/ReactivePlusPlus/docs/readme.md

 ## Introduction

+I'm highly recommend to read this article: [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)

 ### What is Reactive Programming?

 **Reactive programming** is a *design paradigm* that focuses on building applications that can efficiently respond to asynchronous **events**.